Uma Saren: Political career

 On 28 May 2018, Saren became the first person to speak in the Santali language in the Inter-Parliamentary Union.
 She spoke about the many problems faced by various tribes in India.
 She was also the only woman in the Indian delegation which consisted of seven members.

 On 12 March 2019, the party announced that they had not renominated Saren for the next general election.
-Partymen alleged that she properly did not use the MPLADS funds.
+Partymen alleged that she did not use the MPLADS funds.